obzehn/GROMACS_hands-on_intro/Malaria_targets/README.md

 The output will look something like this
 ```
              JOBID PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON)
-          16567322 private-g    GPCR1 username  R       0:55      1 gpu037
+          16568567 private-g    PKG_ANP username  R       2:11      1 gpu039
 ```
 The `R` under the column `ST` (for *status*) stands for *running*.
 Usually, the job stays in the queue with some other status, like `PD`, before changing to `R`.
 Once it's running, you will see that slurm directly writes the output to the excercise directories, e.g., you will see `em.gro`, `em.trr`, and other output files appearing in `step1_em`, `nvt_1.log`, `nvt_1.gro` etc. in `step2_nvt`, and so on.
 Now that the job is submitted and running, you can log out from Baobab without risking to lose it.
-For the GPCRs exercises, the time needed to complete the whole equilibration phase (steps 1 to 3) is of about two hours, while to complete the production it will take roughly five days, so a total of five days overall.
+For the GPCRs exercises, the time needed to complete the whole equilibration phase (steps 1 to 3) is of about two hours, while to complete the production it will take roughly two days, so a total of two days overall.

 ### A look at the process of equilibration
 Differently from the Lysozyme tutorial, here you can see that the NVT and NPT simulations are not unique, but they consist of several steps each, which are run one after the other.
 For the sake of completeness, you can take a look at the various `nvt_X.mdp` and `npt_X.mdp` files.
 As for the other files, the lines starting with `;` are comments, that is, they are ignored by GROMACS and are usuful only for human readers to organize the code.